 Effective Date: September 22, 2009

 a.
-In accordance with the National Continuity Policy contained in Homeland Security Presidential Directive (HSPD) 20, it is NASA policy to ensure that the Agency maintains a comprehensive and effective continuity capability composed of programs designed to ensure the continuous performance of essential functions under all conditions.
+It is NASA's policy that in accordance with the National Continuity Policy contained in National Security Presidential Directive (NSPD 51/Homeland Security Presidential Directive (HSPD) 20, it is NASA policy to ensure that the Agency maintains a comprehensive and effective continuity capability composed of programs designed to ensure the continuous performance of essential functions under all conditions.

 b.
 NASA will maintain a comprehensive and effective continuity capability by: